STOCKS DIP: Here's what you need to know

-Stocks opened little changed on Wednesday as everyone watched whether it would finally be the day the Dow hits the 20,000 mark.
+Stocks dipped on Monday after hitting fresh record highs at the end of last week.

-But then all three major indices dropped later in the morning and ultimately finished in the red.
+All three major indices finished in the red.
+Meanwhile, oil prices ticked up.

 First up, the scoreboard: